How to corporatise a university (in three steps) - Honi Soit

 The constitution of these boards has real-world effects.
 Where an overwhelming majority of members are drawn from the for-profit private sector, universities are likely to pursue profit and managerialism in the organisation of their affairs.
 Where a measly 1.6% of members are drawn from the arts, humanities and social sciences, universities are highly unlikely to put up much opposition to government policy which actively discourages enrolment in those areas.

-Adam Lucas, a staff-elected councillor at the University of Wollongong, told Honi that “there’s very little interrogation of any of the decision-making that happens [on council].”
+Adam Lucas, a staff-elected councillor at the University of Wollongong, told Honi that “in my experience and that of my predecessors, we’ve seen very limited interrogation by members of most matters brought before Council.”
 Lucas further questioned why, if corporate board appointees were so fiscally competent, universities continued to cut jobs and courses.

 Even when applying their own corporate standards, the lopsided make-up of university governing bodies contravenes a basic principle of governance.
 Principle no.2 of the ASX’s Corporate Governance Principles and Recommendations holds that “The board should…collectively have the skills, commitment and knowledge of the entity and the industry in which it operates, to enable it to discharge its duties effectively and add value.”